 When preparing a monitoring program it's important to consider the normal manufacturing conditions to achieve representative sampling.
 Seasonality needs to be taken into account, and measurement uncertainty for the analyses must be determined.
 You can read more about the monitoring program for air emission developed for Allnex.

-To reduce emission, you need to know the current status and the emission sources.
+To reduce emission, you need to map the current situation including emission sources.
 Quantify your emissions to water, air, landfill and recovery by data collection and sampling.

 Many companies measure their emissions to water through the analysis of COD (chemical oxygen demand) or BOD (Biological Oxygen Demand), and possibly nitrogen and phosphorus.
 It can be challenging to connect BOF or COD to shrinkage of raw materials, intermediate product and product.
 If you know how much the relevant components contribute to BOD / COD, you can estimates shrinkage of raw materials and product.